astro-stan/libitc/README.md

 #### Create-Fork-Event-Peek-Compare-Join

-Create a `Stamp`, fork it, add an `Event` to it (making one stamp **greater than** the other).
+Create a `Stamp`, fork it, and add an `Event` to it (making one stamp **greater than** the other).
 Compare the stamps.
 Share causal history via a `Peek Stamp`, then compare the stamps again.
 Then proceed to join the stamps back into a `Seed Stamp`.
 Finally, deallocate the remaining stamp and exit.

 <details>
 <summary>Code:</summary>